c12yptonic/ctf-writeups/ctfs/hacktober22.md

 	 -->
 ```

 Base64 decoding the value gives us the username as **`admin`**.
-Also as we are not informed about the password the default is to try the username itself as the password.
+Also as we are not informed about the password but the default is to try the username itself as the password.
 This logs into the webpage.
 However as stated in the instructions it does not load the flag.

 After logging into the webpage with default credentials we get a dummy page.
 However there are two clues hidden in this stage.
 One is the HTML source has a comment stating that we need to login with an **`admin`** role which means the authentication role still is **`user`** privileges and not **`admin`**.
-On inspecting the cookies it shows us that JWT is being used which is also obvious form the challenge name and instructions.
+On inspecting the cookies it shows us that JWT is being used which is also obvious from the challenge name and instructions.

 Another crucial clue is the **`console.log("/secret.txt")`** in the source code.
 This points to a hidden url.
-On accessing this url we get a download file named **`secret.txt`** which can be downloaded [here][11].
+On accessing this url we get a file download named **`secret.txt`** which can be downloaded [here][11].

 As said before whenever I download a new file I follow the process of throwing **`file`** and **`binwalk`** commands to it.
 However to my surprise none of these commands gave any output.